Kama Begata Nihilum

 Creativity Space / NCSA, April 30th, 2009

 Live from NCSA’s Creativity Space, Professor Guy Garnett’s (eDream and IACAT) graduate student Ben Smith performed in an internet concert with musicians and dancers located at studio-labs in Indiana and New York.
 Other performers included the IUPUI Telematic Ensemble, at IUPUI's Concert Space under the direction of Scott Deal; the Rensselaer Polytechnic Institute multimedia ensemble Tintinnabulate, under the direction of Pauline Oliveros and Jonas Brasch; and Butler University dance students, from the studio of Cynthia Pratt.
 During the telematic concert, Indianapolis-based new music ensemble BASILICA, under the direction of Ben S. Jacob, premiered a new work by Charlie Olvera.
 For more information visit IUPUI's concert page.
 Telematic arts (aka telearts) use "computer-mediated telecommunications networks as their performance medium" (wiki).
-According to IUPUI’s vision, they "synthesize traditional artistic mediums, such as live music, dance, drama, and the visual arts with Internet-based interactive media and performance content." (image courtesy of School of Music at IUPUI)
+According to IUPUI’s vision, they "synthesize traditional artistic mediums, such as live music, dance, drama, and the visual arts with Internet-based interactive media and performance content."

 U Illinois NCSA and KCPA Stage 5

 eDream Reception / HASTAC Conference Blue Lights in the Basement Concert, April 20th, 2009